John Bogle, the founder of Vanguard, famously said, "In investing, you get what you don't pay for."

 • This is your hard-earned money.
 Hold onto it.

-• Ask questions.
+• Ask your financial advisor questions.
 Lots of them!

-Finally, just because you pay less does not mean you get less.
+Just because you pay less does not mean you get less.
 We often have this perception in life; in investing, it is not always true.